 Knowing your buyer personas is essential to the success of any business.
 This is how marketers connect, engage, influence and ultimately sell their products and services.

 Researching your market will give you a broad understanding of the types of buyer personas.
-Similarly, researching what your direct competitors do, and how effective they are will influence whether to choose an inbound or outbound strategy.
+Similarly, examining what your direct competitors do, and how effective they are will influence whether to choose an inbound or outbound strategy.

 Your strategy will affect your brand’s image.
-Aggressive cold-calling might see a short-term spike in sales, but it may damage your brand’s image in the long run.
+Aggressive cold-calling might see a spike in sales, but it may damage your brand’s image in the long run.